If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking the Bay of Kotor, or Boka Bay.

 Is it Difficult to Hike to Kotor Fortress?!

 Let it be known that I am NOT a hiker.
-I hate “adventure travel” and I would much rather be sipping a glass of wine and eating pasta than walking anywhere.
+I hate “adventure travel” and I would much rather be sipping a glass of wine and eating pasta than hiking anywhere.
 However, the walk to Kotor Fortress is really not that difficult.
 Sure, it’s a little tiring, but you can stop as often as you like and there are no steep/difficult parts that I had any trouble with.
 If you get tired, just take it slow!

 Most people estimate the walk to be around 45 minutes long.
 If you’re a speedy gonzalez then you can do it in 30, but my friends and I usually took about an hour because we would stop to rest, take pictures, and explore.
-It also took us longer because we went in the middle of the afternoon in the height of summer and I was carrying 4L of liquid (water and beer!).
+It also took us longer because we went in the middle of the afternoon in the height of summer and I was carrying 4L of liquid in my bag (water and beer!).

 If you walk back down via the stairs, it will only take you around 15 minutes to reach the bottom.